GabrielGhe/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+4. Should be very responsive and take less than 2 seconds to respond.

 ## Appendix D : Glossary